sql-machine-learning/elasticdl/doc/parameter_server.md

 Following is the assumption under recommendation scenario:

-- only support asynchronous SGD
+- support asynchronous SGD
-- only support worker failover, do not support pserver failover
+- support elastic scheduling and failover of pserver/worker

+Please refer to [Elastic Scheduling](#Elastic Scheduling) part for more details.

 **Note**